Synergy of the Licit and Illicit Product Market: What can we learn from the counterfeit supply chain

 Having an already established distribution network and the ease of access and presence on numerous global shopping sites, adding a new counterfeit product into the market is simple.

-Having a product manufactured and packaged in China in many cases makes good commercial sense, however where a manufacturer 'over-runs' a legitimate product creating an excess of the quantity required makes it easy for the brand product to be illegally sold off by the manufacture or rebranded as a new product and sold through a separate company.
+Having a product manufactured and packaged in China in many cases makes good commercial sense, however where a manufacturer 'over-runs' a legitimate product, which was the case in this instance, creating an excess of the quantity required makes it easy for the brand product to be illegally sold off by the manufacture or rebranded as a new product and sold through a separate company or sold as a cheaper version of the original branded product.

-What it highlights is that counterfeiters in many cases have well established distribution networks and sales outlets and are more established than the original brand owner, allowing them to penetrate the market quickly with their counterfeit product or counterfeit packaged product.
+What became clear during this investigation was is that counterfeiters in many cases have well established distribution networks and sales outlets and, in many cases, are more established than the original brand owner, using global ecommerce solution to sell their product with enforcement risk, allowing them to penetrate the market quickly with their counterfeit product or counterfeit packaged product.

 The large percentage of counterfeit products are manufactured in China although there are an increasing number of countries where counterfeiting is on the rise.
 Companies that manufacture their brand in China have a significantly higher risk of having the product copied and IP stolen.